On Data-Driven Stochastic Output-Feedback Predictive Control: Numerical Example

-We apply Algorithm~\ref{alg:datadrivenSMPC} with prediction horizon $N=10$ using solver \texttt{IPOPT} \cite{waechter06}.
-Similar to before, in the data collection phase we record input-output trajectories of $90$ steps to construct the Hankel matrices.
-To obtain an exact PCE for each component of $W_k$, we employ Hermite polynomials component-wise such that $L_w=4$.
-As discussed in Remark~\ref{rem:inibasis}, we choose the basis for initial condition with $L_\ini=1+\dimz=9$.
-Thus, from \eqref{eq:finite_basis}, the dimension of the overall PCE basis is $L=39$.
+We apply Algorithm~\ref{alg:datadrivenSMPC} with prediction horizon $N=10$ using \texttt{IPOPT} \cite{waechter06}.
+The computations are done on a virtual machine with an AMD EPYC processer with 2.8 GHz, 32GB of RAM in \texttt{julia}.
+Similar to before, in the data collection phase we use the first 90 recorded inputs-outputs and measured/estimated disturbances to construct the Hankel matrices.
+Applying Lemma~\ref{lem:finite_PCE} we obtain the PCE expression for each component of $W_k$.
+Moreover, the dimension of the overall PCE basis is $L= 1+ n_\xi + N n_\eta = 32$ and the number of decision variables for the considered OCP with null-space projection is 3488 \cite{Pan21s}.

+We sample 1000 different disturbance realization sequences of length 31 each and then compute the corresponding closed-loop responses of the two schemes using distributed computing in \texttt{julia}.
+The computation times, the average asymptotic costs, and the highest empirical relative frequency of constraint violations $\max_k \mathbb{P}^\text{l}_k$, $\max_k \mathbb{P}^\text{u}_k$ are summarized in Table \ref{tab:AircraftComparisonTime}.
+Here, the empirical relative frequency of constraint violation $\mathbb{P}^\text{l}_k$ represents the percentage of time instants where $y^1_{k} < -1$ over all $1000$ realizations at time instant $k$, and $\mathbb{P}^\text{u}_k$ is defined similarly for $y_k^1>1$.
+Due to the distributionally robust formulation of \eqref{eq:PCEOCP}, the highest empirical relative frequencies of constraint violation for Schemes~I) and II) is substantially lower than the allowed violation probability of 10$\%$.
+The two schemes exhibit similar results when compared based on the mean and the Standard Deviation (SD) of the computation time of each time step evaluated in the closed loop.

+Moreover, evaluating the closed-loop realization trajectories over time, we obtain the average cost $\bar{\ell}=\mean[ \sum_{k=11}^{30}\ell(k)]/20 $ with $\ell(k) =\|u_k\|_R^2+\|y_k\|_Q^2$.
+The two schemes achieve similar average costs.
+Moreover, since $K$ is determined from data-driven LQR design as in Section \ref{sec:terminal}, the theoretical value of the average asymptotic cost for Scheme~I) is $\alpha = 540.94$ by Theorem \ref{thm:stability}, which is consistent with the simulation results of Scheme I) with $\bar{\ell} = 537.99$ and Scheme II) with $\bar{\ell} = 543.54$.